afeeajas/variant_calling/README.md

 # variant_calling
 Variants (SNPs and INDELs) calling comprise of a series of steps (scripts).
 And for the scripts in this repository, samples are aligned to a reference genome.
 Where possible the scripts stated below tries to improve computational efficiency by paralising jobs.
+Different steps and scripts to perform variant calling are below.
 ### step 1
 Run TrimoTrimFilt-copy.sh  # This is to filter the reads and remove reads with low quality score